msudgh/ovm/docs/configuration.md

 ### Sync

-Define synchronization entries using `sync` to automatically sync core settings, plugin configurations, and custom files across vaults of Obsidian. `ovm vault sync` and `ovm plugins sync` in [commands](commands.md) can be used to initiate the synchronization process.
+Define synchronization entries using `sync` to automatically sync core settings, plugin configurations, custom files, and themes across vaults of Obsidian. `ovm vault sync` and `ovm plugins sync` in [commands](commands.md) can be used to initiate the synchronization process.

 ```json
 {